 It’s normal to feel embarrassed right after your baby’s birth.
-Many new cares and responsibilities are emerging.
+Many new responsibilities are emerging.
 But, stress is not beneficial for both your hair and your overall health.
-In fact, excessive stress can make postpartum hair loss even stronger.
+Excessive stress can make postpartum hair loss even stronger.
 That’s why it’s important to minimize it.
 Try to get enough sleep.
 Practice different relaxation techniques like meditation, deep breathing exercises, relaxation music, sports or walks in the park.
 Whatever makes you happy.

 Treat your hair carefully

 Hair is more fragile when wet so brush gently after you wash your hair.
 Or, even better, wait for it to dry.
-And when is possible avoid using hot rollers or straightening irons to prevent further damage.
+When it is possible try to avoid using hot rollers or straightening irons to prevent further damage.

 You can also try a new hairstyle that will refresh your hair and make you feel like a brand new person.

-Be patient and accept that the postpartum hair loss is normal part of recovering.
+Be patient and accept that the postpartum hair loss is a normal part of recovering.